 CHILE TORTURE-CENTER SHIP, NOT WELCOME IN BRISBANE

-We are writing to you to let you know of our intentions to carry out a peaceful demonstration at the arrival of a Chilean Navy Ship “La Esmeralda” to Brisbane between the 28th June and 1st July 2012, wherever the ship will dock.
-We will be there on Saturday 30th of June from 10:00 am.… Go to Article
+We are writing to you to let you know of our intentions to carry out a peaceful demonstration at the arrival of a Chilean Navy Ship “La Esmeralda” to Brisbane between the 28th June and 1st July 2012, wherever the ship will dock.… Go to Article

 The Battle of Chile – CONFECH-Chile representative in Australia